witnet/elliptic-curve-solidity/README.md

 The solidity contracts have been generalized in order to support any elliptic curve based on prime numbers up to 256 bits.

 `elliptic-curve-solidity` has been designed as a library with **only pure functions** aiming at decreasing gas consumption as much as possible.
 Additionally, gas consumption comparison can be found in the benchmark section.
+This library **does not check whether the points passed as arguments to the library belong to the curve**.
+However, the library exposes a method called *`isOnCurve`* that can be utilized before using the library functions.

 It contains 2 solidity libraries:

 1. `EllipticCurve.sol`: provides main elliptic curve operations in affine and Jacobian coordinates.